-Percentage of Barre City households spending more than 30% of their income on housing.
+1. Percentage of Barre City households spending more than 30% of their income on housing.
 Households that spend too much of their income on housing often find themselves unable to afford other necessities such as food, health care, transportation, child care, and clothing.
 The generally accepted rule of thumb is that housing expenses (including utilities and taxes) should constitute no more than 30% of household income.
-Source: US Census Bureau, American Community Survey
+Source: Vermont Housing Finance Agency's Housing Data